-Impact Low Medium High High Accept but monitor Manage and monitor Significant focus and attention Likelihood Medium Accept but review periodically Management effort worthwhile Manage and monitor Low Accept Accept but monitor Closely monitor If an item is identified as red it should automatically come to Members, if it is amber Officers should speak to the relevant Chair to decide on whether Member input is needed and what form it should take.
-7.A-3 Routine Consum nable Expen diture The Chief Executive or a Head of Service may authorise the placing of orders for routine consumable expenditure up to the amounts provided in the detailed annual budget, provided that such orders conform to Standing Orders, Financial Procedure Rules and this Scheme of Delegation.
+Impact Low Medium Н High Accept but monitor Manage and monitor Signi focu atte Likelihood Medium Accept but review periodically Management effort worthwhile Ma and n Officers sh nould speak to Members, if it is amber whether Member input is 7.A-3 Routine C onsumable Expenditure The Chief Executive or a Head of Service may authorise the placing of orders for routine consumable expenditure up to the amounts provided in the detailed annual budget, provided that such orders conform to Standing Orders, Financial Procedure Rules and this Scheme of Delegation.
 Any expenditure, either in the form of an individual item or combination of items which form a scheme or project, within the agreed policies and programmes: (a) Over the value of £30,000 but below £50,000 must be the subject of a business case agreed with the relevant Head of Service and the Chief Finance Officer. (b) Over the value of £50,000 but below £150,000 must be the subject of a business case consulted with the Resource Management Meeting (c) All other expenditure over £150,000 requires the authority of the relevant Committee.
 7.A-4 Consultation Where any matter involves professional or technical considerations not within the sphere of competence of the relevant Officer that Officer shall consult with the appropriate professional or technical Officer of the Authority before authorising action.
-7.A-5 Emergency Delegation (a) In the event of any emergency the Chief Executive is authorised to take any necessary action which is deemed essential for the wellbeing of the Authority or its employees where a decision is required on a matter that cannot reasonably be referred to the
+7.A-5 Emergency Delegation (a) In the event of any emergency the Chief Executive is authorised to take any necessary action which is deemed essential for the wellbeing of the Authority or its employees where a decision is required on a matter that cannot reasonably be referred to the This delegation is only to be used following consultation with the Chair of the Authority (or in their absence the Deputy Chair) and with the Chief Finance Officer whenever urgent action has a financial consequence for the Authority, and with the Monitoring Officer.